PimeTandas/Code-Forces-Solutions/README.md

 # Code-Forces-Solutions
-My Python Solutions to Code Forces Challenges.
+My Python Solutions to Code Forces Challeng es. still not done this smh!